babinu-uthup-4JESUS-zz/Kaggle_Santander_Value_Prediction_Challenge/README.md

 ### Principal Components Analysis

 Principal Components Analysis was [explored,](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/modelling_approaches/principal_components_analysis/principal_components_analysis.ipynb) both with original predictors as well as log transformed ones.
 This gave us a slight improvement on the prediction score on the test set to 1.87.

+### Lasso

+Lasso was [explored,](https://github.com/babinu-uthup-4JESUS/Kaggle_Santander_Value_Prediction_Challenge/blob/master/modelling_approaches/lasso/lasoo.ipynb) and this gave us a minor bump in the prediction score on the test set to 1.75.